This recipe is: Paleo + AIP (Autoimmune Protocol) + Whole30 + Low Carb/Ketogenic + Low FODMAP + Vegan

 💚 2 bunches of Easter radishes

 💚 2 tablespoons finely chopped fresh chives

-4️⃣ Remove the greens from the radishes and save for other preparations.
-(See my post on “Storing Greens” under the Kitchen Basics menu for the best way to keep these.)
+Remove the greens from the radishes and save for other preparations.
+(See my post on How To Store Greens for the best way to keep these.)

-6️⃣ Using as small spoon, such as a measuring spoon, scoop out a bit of the inside of each radish to create “cups.”
+Using as small spoon, such as a stainless steel measuring spoon, scoop out a bit of the inside of each radish to create “cups.”

-🔹 You can make these beautiful radish cups as a seasonal snack & or appetizer.
-Or make a double batch & serve them during a holiday brunch to wow your friends & family cuz they’re kinda fancy right?
+🔹 You can make these beautiful radish cups as a seasonal snack and or appetizer.
+Or make a double batch and serve them during a holiday brunch (thank Easter or Mother’s Day!) to wow your fam and friends cuz they’re pretty fancy.

 🔹 I recommend eating them while they’re fresh, but if you want to make them a little in advance, make sure to pull them out of the fridge so they can return to room temperature before serving.